rootstrap/FlowForms/docs/pages/ios-quickstart.md

             return nil
         }
     }

+    var isFormValid: Bool {
+        return formStatus == StatusCodes.shared.CORRECT
+    }
 	//...
 }
 </code></pre>
 <p class="comment">As we can see in the above snippet, we are responding to the publisher statuses that we capture from the `StatusCodes` types that exist in the library source code.</p>

-<p>In the view we can implement this error responses in this way:</p>
+<p>In the view, we can implement the error responses and react to the formStatus as follows:</p>

 <pre><code class="swift">
 struct FormView: View {